c2lang/documentation/documentation/docs/language/attributes.md

 the *opaque pointer* pattern in C2.
 See the Wikipedia article [Opaque Pointer](https://en.wikipedia.org/wiki/Opaque_pointer) for more background info.

-In short, Opaque pointers are used to hide the implementation while giving the users a *typed handle* to pass to your library, maintaining type safety.
+In short, opaque pointers are used to hide the implementation while giving the users a *typed handle* to pass to your library, maintaining type safety.
 The __opaque__ attribute can only be used on *public struct/union types* and tells the compiler that *other*